martinzw/THRII-effect-params-doc/README.md

  Most of the effects can be controlled in deep by several parameters with the Yamaha software THR_Remote.
  But there is no further information given on what exactly these parameters will do.

-This gist has the purpose of creating a documentation of the effect parameters.
+This reposiory has the purpose of creating a documentation of the effect parameters.